 Gillian Staveley is a Kaska Dena member, whose heritage lies in the Muncho Lake region of Dena Kēyeh in Northern British Columbia.
 Graduating from UBC in 2014 with a Masters in Anthropology, Gillian’s research explored the importance of multi-generational environmental knowledge and addressed issues of residential schooling, colonialism, and political ecology–all topics that are relevant to Indigenous Nations across the globe.
 Through the connection that Gillian has with her heritage and culture, she has actively promoted the conversation of what Indigenous Identity means in the 21st century.
 Gillian has worked predominantly in the resource development sector as a traditional land use practitioner, consultant, and archaeologist.
 Currently, in her work as a Regional Coordinator for the Kaska Dena, her goal is to ensure that through the Government to Government relationship that exists with her Nation and the Province, that the respect for Kaska Laws (Dene K’éh Gū́s’ān) and the commitment under the United Nations Declaration of Indigenous Peoples are upheld in all consultations and engagements with her Nation.
 Gillian also serves as a Director of the Dena Kēyeh Institute, a not-for-profit society created by the Kaska Nation to empower, preserve, and protect the Kaska Dena language, oral traditions, history, culture, and traditional knowledge.
 The primary work that Gillian has been a part of with DKI over the past year is to work with the Kaska communities on designing Indigenous Protected and Conserved Areas within the Kaska Ancestral Territory.
 As a mother of two strong and energetic Kaska boys, her livelihood is encompassed around watching them grow, live, and experience the world around them.

 Jodi Gustafson was born and raised in what is today known as the Yukon, Canada.
-That upbringing and later life experiences instilled a profound respect for and curiosity about the natural world, and the familial relationship of many Indigenous peoples with ancestral lands and waters.
-Jodi is a settler of Swedish and Scottish descent on her Father's side and of mixed Irish, Scottish, English and Labrador Inuit ancestry from the Upper Lake Melville region on her Mother's side (her Grandma Monnie Broomfield became a beneficiary of Nunatsiavut late in life and was raised disconnected).
-Jodi is grateful that her work provides the opportunity to work towards her reconciliation responsibilities as a settler, and to honour her Indigenous ancestors too.
+That upbringing and later life experiences instilled a profound respect for and curiosity about the natural world, and how we relate to it.
+Jodi is a settler with ancestry from Scotland, Ireland, England, Sweden and Labrador.
 She has worked on environmental management projects with organizations including the International Whaling Commission, the Yukon Salmon Sub-Committee, and the Council of Managers of National Antarctic Programs.
 Aotearoa/ New Zealand has been her second home since 2007.
 In 2017, Jodi joined the inaugural cohort of the Edmund Hillary Fellowship.
 She gratefully lives between Tūhoe, Ngāti Awa and Whakatōhea lands in Aotearoa, and Southern Tutchone lands in the Yukon where she was born and raised.
-Jodi's role in her work revolves around supporting communities in their efforts to fulfil ancestral stewardship responsibilities, and in this capacity she has been humbled to support the Yukon First Nations Climate Action Fellowship since 2020.
-Jodi continues her work to evolve governance, education, conservation and economic models beyond colonial frameworks in her role coordinating the Illuminating Worldviews offering in partnership with the Northern Council for Global Cooperation.
+Jodi's role in her work revolves around supporting communities in efforts to fulfil ancestral stewardship responsibilities, and in this capacity she was humbled to support the Yukon First Nations Climate Action Fellowship with development of the Reconnection Vision from 2021-2023.
+Jodi continues collective work to evolve governance, education, conservation and economic models beyond colonial frameworks in her role coordinating the Illuminating Worldviews offering in partnership with the Northern Council for Global Cooperation.
 She has a Masters in Conservation Leadership from the University of Cambridge where she studied as a Gates Cambridge scholar.

 Mark Wedge, or Aan Goosh oo, has long been actively involved in economic and social development, land claims negotiations, ceremonial leadership, and dispute resolution in his community and throughout Canada and the United States.
 He has served as Khà Shâde Héni (Chief) of the Carcross/Tagish First Nation, as Executive Director of the Council of Yukon Indians, as President and Chairman of Yukon Indian Development Corporation and däna Näye Ventures, an aboriginal capital corporation.
 For over 20 years Mark has held peacemaking circles in workplaces and public forums for sentencing for individual crimes, land claims disputes between First Nations and the Canadian government, and outstanding issues between victims of Mission School abuse and the Anglican Church.
 He is co-author of the book Peacemaking Circles: From Crime to Community, alongside Kay Pranis and former Chief Judge of the Yukon Territorial Court Barry Stuart.
 Mark has taught in communities throughout North America and abroad, and is working towards creating Circle-based forms of contemporary tribal governance in his First Nation Government.
 He advises several postgraduate students; most recently with Eleanor Hayman and Colleen James, he co-authored a chapter on a Tagish and Tlingit approach to water governance in the book, Global Water Ethics: Towards a global ethics charter.
 Mark currently sits on the Board of Directors of the First Nations Bank of Canada and on the Board of Governors of Yukon University.
 He is enjoying his new role as a grandpa.